FigXmagic/Cbc14/README.md

-# Week1 Files and Homework Folder
+Folder for each week with files created and Homework assignments submitted